evanovar/RobloxAccountManager/README.md

 A: Hardware-based encryption is permanently tied to your original hardware configuration.
 If you changed CPU/motherboard/UUID, the data is unrecoverable.
 This is why we recommend password encryption for long-term use.

 **Q: Can I access my password-encrypted accounts on another computer?**
 A: Yes!
-Simply copy `saved_accounts.json` and `encryption_config.json` to the new computer, install the app, and enter your password.
+Simply copy the entire `AccountManagerData` folder to the new computer, install the app, and enter your password.
+This folder contains `saved_accounts.json` and `encryption_config.json`.

 ### Account Management Questions